SuperSneakyPython/Magic_Mirror_Monitor_Timer/README.txt

 To switch the monitor on and off we use xrandr which is installed by default on Raspbian with the Desktop environment.

 The following module has three functions that can be used.
 They are defined in the settings.py file by adding a value to Timer_Type.
-Timer_Type can be a number between 1 to 3.
+Timer_Type can be a number between 1 to 3:

-The following Timer_Type values will do the following things:

 1. This will turn the monitor on and off by using the time (local time of computer).
         You set the On_Time and Off_Time with the variables in settings.py.